 Just because you build it does NOT mean they will come.
 Slap those clickable social icons, links, or social media handles on your website home page, business cards, email signatures, marketing materials, and everywhere else you are found.

-There are no excuses to not do this best practice.
+There are no excuses for not doing this best practice.
 We have worked with so many companies who didn't add a Facebook icon to their homepage months after they had signed up for their business account.
 What a missed opportunity to talk to your target audience where they want to be anyway -- on social media!

 Ultimately, your business will not benefit if people can't find you and connect.
 Do a Google search for free social network icons, buy stock photos of icons, or download official brand assets directly from Facebook and Twitter.